abhinandanrai/Udacity-Data-Analysis-Projects/README.md

 # Udacity-Data-Analysis-Projects
-These projects are a part of [Udacity Data Analyst](https://www.udacity.com/course/data-analyst-nanodegree--nd002) program which includes exploratory data analysis(EDA) of global weather trend, TMDb movies data analysis and AB_Testing.
+These projects are a part of [Udacity Data Analyst](https://www.udacity.com/course/data-analyst-nanodegree--nd002) program which includes exploratory data analysis of global weather trend, TMDb movies data analysis and AB_Testing.